pbrisbin/yesod-goodies/README.md

 hackage as there are a few name-clashes I need to think about dealing with.

-Please see the individual readmes for what each package does:
+Please see the individual READMEs for what each package does:

 [friendly-time][]

 [gravatar][]

 [shorten-strings][]

 [simple-search][]

 [yesod-links][]

 [yesod-markdown][]

 [yesod-paginator][]

 [friendly-time]:   https://github.com/pbrisbin/yesod-goodies/blob/master/friendly-time/README.md